Psychology Externship

 Integrated Primary Care Consultation and Treatment

-In our Middletown clinic, externs are expected to participate in clinic activities in person, opportunities for onsite telehealth service delivery is available.
+In our Middletown and Newark clinic, externs are expected to participate in clinic activities in person, opportunities for onsite telehealth service delivery is available contingent on family preference.
 In the Dover and Milford clinics, preference is for externs to participate in training activities onsite however participating in training activities through a hybrid model of in person and telehealth service delivery can also be discussed with interested applicants.
 Bilingual (English/Spanish) applicants may have opportunities to provide intervention and receive supervision in Spanish from Drs.
 Garcia (Milford) and Malkoff (Dover).

 Locations and days in which specific rotations are available are listed below.
 Fourth year students and above are encouraged to apply.
-Experience implementing cognitive behavior therapy for anxiety and mood concerns, parent behavior management techniques, interventions to improve sleep and school functioning is preferred.
-Experience with children ages 5-18 is preferred.
+Experience implementing cognitive behavior therapy for mood concerns, caregiver-mediated behavior management techniques and interventions to improve sleep and school functioning for children and adolescents ages 3–18 is preferred.
+Experience screening for ADHD and ASD is preferred.
 Rotations can be combined with others to create a 2-day placement.
 Four to five hours of intervention experience can be expected per week with additional opportunities for brief assessment, shadowing and consultation.
-Preferred start date is July 2024.
+Preferred start date is July 2025.

 Locations: